Petrified Forest National Park in Arizona: Amazing Desert Images!

 KODACHROME BY JERRY McLAIN

 The Petrified Forest National Park is a part of the Painted Desert.
-That has been written about in a separate post.
+That has been written about in a separate post and I will leave a link to it below.

 Suffice it to say that this part of the country is uniquely beautiful.